 “Additionally, NTTC and ATA ask that the signature requirements for a shipper’s certification…be amended to allow for transmission by telephone or electronically, as is allowed for rail shipments…

-“For many years, shippers and carriers of general freight by commercial motor vehicle have developed a number of protocols for the electronic interchange of shipping documents.
+“For many years, shippers, which you can Get More Information here, and carriers of general freight by commercial motor vehicle have developed a number of protocols for the electronic interchange of shipping documents.
 Companies routinely use electronic data interchange capabilities to transfer information about the nature and count of products being shipped, the date and time of pickup and delivery, and related commercial and legal language.
 Many of these commodities are time and/or security sensitive, and EDI technology has facilitated the safe and efficient transport of these products.

 “Most recently, with the advent of the COVID-19 pandemic, which has resulted in the declaration of a National Emergency1 by President Trump, companies have redoubled their efforts to develop procedures that avoid human-to-human transmission of the virus.
 For example, on June 29, 2020, the Consumer Brands Association launched the Contactless Delivery Task Force to bring together manufacturers, supply chain partners and retailers to develop standards for reducing human contact when moving freight from Class 8 vehicles to last-mile drop-offs.
 See Transport Topics, July 13, 2020, at 3.